 The role of social media as a learning support system in project based learning

-Below is a presentation that I gave at the Social Media for Learning in Higher Education Conference.
+Below is a presentation given at the 2016 Social Media for Learning in Higher Education Conference.
 This explores the aims of introducing a digital toolkit (which includes social media and other technology) which introduces students to a support system that will help them engage in feedback dialogue and the recording of active reflection at each stage of the project.
 In the context of group projects this may include both personal and shared feedback and reflective practice.

 Boud, D. E., Keough, R. E. & Walker, D. E. (1985) Reflection : Turning Experience into Learning.
 London: Kogan Page.